vinayyy031/vinayyy031/README.md

 Passionate about Technology.
 - 🔭 I’m currently working on some Static Websites
-- 🌱 I’m currently learning Data Structures and Algorithm in C
+- 🌱 I’m currently learning Data Structures and Algorithm in C++
 - 😄 Pronouns: He/His